edidonato1/CoLab/README.md

 #### Collaborations
 For Post-MVP, the collaborations model will be exclusive to the users that are participating in it, meaning it will only be accessible through the user's profile.

-Another challenge will be managing the relationship between users and collaborations.
-Through a non-programmatic lens of association it would seem that the user belongs to a collaboration, in the sense that it's a contributing member, but the more I think about it, it will have to be the other way around, where a single collaboration must be created by one user, and then can belong to many users.
+The primary challenge will be managing the relationship between users and collaborations.
+Through a non-programmatic lens of association it would seem that the user belongs to a collaboration, in the sense that they are a contributing member, but the more I think about it, it will have to be the other way around, where a single collaboration must be created by one user, and then can belong to many users.